-Margaret Wilson, was only eighteen years old.
-Her sister, Agnes, was twelve.
-They were the daughters of Gilbert Wilson of the parish of Penninghame.
-He was a Covenantor, a radical Presbyterian who denounced the Pope and all elements of the Catholic Church.
+Margaret Wilson, was eighteen years old.
+The daughter of Gilbert Wilson, a Covenantor, a radical Presbyterian who rejected the Pope and all elements of the Catholic Church.

-Cameronian Convenantors who would not accept the King James VII's Letters of Indulgence were presecuted and executed without trial or appeal.
+The Convenantors would not accept the Catholic King James VII's Letters of Indulgence and were presecuted and executed without trial or appeal.

-But their trust was misplaced.
-Patrick Stuart, a man of some influence in the region, upon encountering them, suggested a toast to the king's health.
-It was not something Margaret or her sister could do and refused.
-It was exactly what Stuart wanted and he denounced them.
+Margaret was devout and zealous and became a member of a band of Covenantors who wandered through Carrick, Galloway, and Nithsdale seeking converts and believers.
+Rumours of a growing atmosphere of tolerance gave her the confidence to return to her home in Wigtown.
+But her trust was naivity.
+Patrick Stuart, a man of some influence in the region, upon encountering her in the village, raised his glass and suggested that all present make a toast to the King's health.
+It was not something Margaret could do and refused.
+It was exactly what Stuart wanted and he denounced her.

-Margaret and Agnes were indicted along with her for rebellion and attending Covenantor meetings at Bothwell Bridge, Ayr's Moss, and present at twenty field-conventicles.
+Margaret was vocal in protesting her persecution and was thus indicted along with her for rebellion and attending Covenantor meetings at Bothwell Bridge, Ayr's Moss, and field-conventicles, open air meetings of believers.

-Margaret Maclachlan was staked a good way beyond Margaret Wilson, and quickly drowned.
-It was done this way to terrify Margaret Wilson into taking the oaths and conditions that would allow Windram to set her free.
+Margaret Maclachlan was staked a good way beyond Margaret Wilson, and quickly drowned to terrify Margaret Wilson into taking the oaths and conditions that would allow the officer in charge, one Major Windram, to set her free.
 But Margaret would utter no such oath.

-As the water was sweeping over her fellow-martyr, Margaret Wilson said, 'What do I see but Christ wrestling there.
+As the water was sweeping over her fellow-martyr, Margaret Wilson cried out, 'What do I see but Christ wrestling there.
 Think you that we are the sufferers?
 No, it is Christ in us who suffers'.

 She answered, 'She wished the salvation of all men, and the damnation of none.'

-A woman among the spectators cried out....'Dear Margaret, say God save the king, say God save the king.'
+A woman among the spectators called to her....'Dear Margaret, say, God save the King, say, God save the King.'

-Some in the crowd cried out,'She hath said it, she hath said it.'
+The watching crowd cried out,'She hath said it!
+She hath said it!'